 Quite obviously, the floating ones aren’t permanent and are used only briefly.

 Hence, they don’t require a base.
 But the permanent bridges require a foundation and therefore, there are three basic factors which will need to be considered.

-- The technical ability and engineering ability of the contractor
+- Technical ability and engineering ability of the contractor

 The first two variables are dependent on the engineers to measure.
 However, the factor of the availability of technical support depends entirely on the construction equipment that’s available.

 For that matter, it has to be mentioned that there are a variety of types of construction equipment readily available on the market, Which are specially designed to support bridge structure.

 Steps of constructing a bridge:

 When bridges are built over large water bodies like a very deep river or even the sea, the following steps are followed.